Swapnanil-Gupta/UFMarketPlace/Sprint2.md

 **US-024**: As a user, I would want only students in the university to view and sell items in the UFMarket place, so email verification through a One-Time Password (OTP) is required.
 **US-025**: As a user, if I have not verified my email through OTP, I should not be allowed to log in to the portal.
+**US-026**: As a verified user, I want to create a new product listing with images so that I can sell my items on UFMarketPlace.
+- **Acceptance Criteria:**
+  - The user must be authenticated (with a valid session) and have a verified email.
+  - The `POST /listings` endpoint accepts multipart form data including fields:
+    - `productName`, `productDescription`, `price`, `category`
+    - One or more image files under the key `images`
+  - The listing is saved in the database along with the images (which are stored in binary form and returned as base64 strings).
+  - The API response returns all listings for the current user including the new one.

+**US-027**: As a user, I want to view all product listings except my own so that I can browse items available from other sellers.
+- **Acceptance Criteria:**
+  - The `GET /listings` endpoint returns listings that do not belong to the current user.
+  - The request requires a `userId` header indicating the current user’s ID.
+  - The response includes complete listing details along with associated images (base64 encoded).

+**US-028**: As a user, I want to view all my own product listings so that I can manage my items for sale.
+- **Acceptance Criteria:**
+  - The `GET /userListings` endpoint returns only listings created by the current user.
+  - The request requires a `userId` header.
+  - The response includes listing details and associated images.

+**US-029**: As a user, I want to edit my existing product listing (including updating images) so that I can update or correct my listing information.
+- **Acceptance Criteria:**
+  - The `PUT /listing/edit` endpoint allows updating listing fields (`productName`, `productDescription`, `price`, `category`).
+  - New images provided will replace all existing images for that listing.
+  - The endpoint verifies that the listing belongs to the current user (using the `userId` header).
+  - The API returns a success message upon successful update.

+**US-030**: As a user, I want to delete my product listing so that I can remove items that are no longer available.
+- **Acceptance Criteria:**
+  - The `DELETE /listing/delete` endpoint allows the user to delete a listing.
+  - The listing is identified via a query parameter (`listingId`), and the request includes the `userId` header.
+  - All images associated with the listing are also removed from the database.
+  - A success message is returned once the deletion is complete.

 # **UFMarketPlace API Documentation**